-How often you change baby’s diaper seems straightforward: when the diaper is soiled, you change it!
+How often you change baby’s diaper seems straightforward: you change it when the diaper is soiled!

-At least, I thought it was that simple.
-Only recently did I learn babies don’t always need to have their diaper changed immediately after they go.
-Why?
-Because disposable diapers are SO absorbent that baby hardly feels any discomfort from going number one.
+We used to think it was that simple too, only recently learning that babies don’t necessarily need to have their diaper changed immediately after they go every time.
+The reason is fairly straight forward: because technological advances have made disposable diapers SO absorbent that your baby will hardly feel any discomfort – at least from going number one.

 So how often should you change diapers?
-We’ll break it down below.
+Let’s break it down below.

 How Often Should You Change Disposable Diapers?

 As a general rule, diapers should be checked every 1.5-2 hours.
-You shouldn’t let baby sit in a soiled diaper for hours on end.
-Even though they’re super absorbent, disposable diapers can cause diaper rash and even urinary tract infections.
+While you may choose to not change your baby’s diaper immediately upon being soiled, you also shouldn’t let baby sit in a soiled diaper for hours on end.
+Even though they’re super absorbent, disposable diapers can still cause diaper rash and even urinary tract infections.

 During the Day